edu05/java-katas/src/main/java/kata/tennis/README.md

 7. When both players have 3 or more points, and the same number of points reflect this with a DEUCE

 8. A match has finished when either player has won, do not allow any more points to be scored

+9. A match needs to be won by a difference of 3 points

+10. A match needs to be won by a minimum of 7 points